AlanCristhian/eiffel/README.md

 @eiffel.routine
 def add(x, y):
     with eiffel.body:
-        result = x + y
-    return result
+        eiffel.Return(x + y)
 ```

-You must define the `result` variable and then return it, even if your
-function does not return nothing.
-In that case just assign the `None` constant.
+You must never invoke the `return` clause.
+Use `eiffel.Return` instead.
+Then
-Then you can call it function as usual:
+you can call it function as usual:

 ```
 >>> add(1, 2)
 3
 ```

-If the `result` object is different than the function output, the function
-will throw a `ValueError`.

 You must always decorate the function with `eiffel.routine` first: